 The right side (2nd column) is where you will respond to the text you have chosen.
 You will have your discussion with the text searching for meaning.
 In this column you should follow a three-step process.
-First, comment on how you are developing an understanding of the text.
+First, comment on how you were developing an understanding of the text when you first read this text.
 Second, reflect on why you chose this piece of text.
-Third, discuss your emerging sense of how this text works and what it means.
-This could take up an entire page or more - depending on your writing.
+Third, discuss how your understanding of this text has changed/grown now that you have finished the book.
+This could take up an entire page or more - depending on your handwriting.

-This is a sample entry for the novel The Great Gatshy.
+This is a sample entry for the novel The Great Gatsby.
 Notice the response is longer than the quote!!